saikarna913/project-cns/atm/index.md

 Summary
 -------

-Players will implement an ATM communication protocol.
+Students will implement an ATM communication protocol.
  There will be two programs.
  One program, called `atm`, will allow bank customers to withdraw and deposit money from their account.